mehdismi/network_scanner/README.md

 # Deployment Plan
-Both backend and frontend will be containerized and deployed together.
-The PostgreSQL database will be configured as a service in docker-compose.yml.
-Static files will be served via Django or Nginx.
+Both the backend and frontend will be installed using a Bash script instead of containerization.
+The PostgreSQL database will be configured manually during setup.